gjvanderheiden/libknx/README.md

   - allow a different config / implementation, being allow nat and routing
   - Maybe is it possible to exlude asio awaitable dependeny from KnxClientConnection
 - KnxIpConnection construction with a builder or Config object.
+- I would like to use Cpp Modules, need to see how that works with cmake install
 ### Functional
 First focus points:
 - DataPointType parsing